Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ## Editorial

-This is the part that arguably comes last in the scientific process, but is the part that absolutely everybody has to go through.
+This part arguably comes last in the scientific process.
+However, is the part that absolutely everybody has to go through.
 As such, I will report it first.
-When you will have scientific results you will have to write them up (or, even better, write while gathering results) in order to share them with the community in form of thesis or article.
+When you will have scientific results you will have to write them up (or, even better, write while gathering results), in order to share them with the community in form of thesis or article.
 To do you will have to do some basic _editorial work_, which includes the drafting, proof editing, and submission of your manuscript.

 The drafting of a manuscript includes writing in a format accepted by publishers.
 Despite the fact that _markdown_ is getting traction (I am using it right now to draft this document, and I suggest to use it for quick notes and code documentation), and Microsoft Word is the most common writing software in the private sector, [Latex](#latex) is the standard in academic publishing.